Overview

 Potluck Dessert

-The church provides some desserts, and coffee, water, and paper goods.
-We are also hoping that some people will bring desserts to share.
+We provide desserts, beverages (coffee and water), and paper goods.
+We are also hoping people will bring desserts to share.
 This is not required.
-This is just an invitation for those that would enjoy bringing a dessert to share.
+This is just an invitation for those who would enjoy bringing a dessert to share.

 Room Layout